 A successful community formula

 In 2019, the community received Awards for All grant funding and had a funfair, bouncy castles, a 30m assault course, live stage acts, food stalls, two bars, an F1 simulator, laser quest and all the usual activities you’d expect at a Big Lunch!
 The weather wasn't its best, but everyone grabbed a brolly and enjoyed the day.

 It's not all about the exciting entertainment though.
 At its heart this is a community event, and lots of local charities, groups and community projects have stalls.

 Jacky is joined at The Big Lunch event each year by Kay Johnson of The Larder, a social enterprise which uses food as a catalyst to solve local issues.
 The team from The Larder were handing out food for donations all day and fed around 250 people.

 "People are able to talk to local charities, take part in their work, offer to volunteer...it brings everyone together."
-The event also raised money for charity, with a total raised last year of £6,000!
+The event also raised an impressive £6,000 for charity!

-The event has grown so much, they have the option to use another section of the park next year, but Jacky would like to keep it as is to make sure it maintains its community-focused feel.
+The Big Lunch has grown so much, they have the option to use another section of the park next year, but Jacky would like to keep it as is to make sure it maintains its community-focused feel.
 “We’ve got the formula now and it works,” she said.

 Read all about it

 Jacky was spreading the word about The Big Lunch earlier this year as 'The Biggest Big Lunch' was featured in an article in the Express.
 Read all about it here.